vaibhavkapase1302/infra-terraform-DOC/README.md

 1. Go to [DigitalOcean API Tokens](https://cloud.digitalocean.com/account/api/tokens)
 2. Generate a new token
-3. Copy it - you'll need it in a minute
+3. Copy it - you'll need it in future

 ### Deploy Everything